karrirasinmaki/blackpepperswing-www/pages/info.md

 permalink: /info/
 ---

-We are a swing dance school based in Helsinki, Tampere and Jyväskylä, founded and run through passion for authentic swing dances.
+We are a swing dance school based in Helsinki, founded and run through passion for authentic swing dances.
 We teach, organize, social dance, perform and keep the dance floor busy.

 ## Legal information